seogenis/DjangoPollsProMaxPlus/README.md

-Welcome to Sean's first ever django web progamming project!
+Welcome to Sean's first web progamming project!
 My first time working with all concepts/tools using in this repo...
 Please be patient with me :pray:

 This project features a poll system consisting of the following: